 You can find out whether your choice of university or college has registered with us by asking them, or by checking our Register.

-Please note that we are still in the process of registering universities and colleges.
+Please note that we are still in the process of registering universities and colleges - we are working through the registration applications as fast as we can.
 If your university or college is not registered at the moment, it might get registered soon.
-We are working through the registration applications as fast as we can, and will have completed the vast majority of them by the end of September 2018.
 We recommend you check again before you make your final decision about where to apply.

 However, no course provider will be able to confirm whether you can claim student support for 2019-20 until they have successfully registered.

 Different finance arrangements apply to students normally living outside England.
 If you’re resident in Scotland, Wales or Northern Ireland, you should contact these organisations for more information: